-The sobering historical moment we are living through presents a chance to reflect and to renew our resolve to take action to save lives, improve livelihoods, and build resilience.
+The sobering historical moment of multi-crisis emergency we are living through presents a chance to reflect and to renew our resolve to take action to save lives, improve livelihoods, and build resilience.

 The coronavirus (COVID-19) pandemic has caused the loss of half a million lives and counting, according to the United Nations, and adversely affected the livelihoods of hundreds of millions more, resulting in the worst economic crisis since the Great Depression, according to the International Monetary Fund (IMF).